Do Blackout Curtains Improve Echo and Room Acoustics?

 - Close blackout curtains fully while speaking or recording.

-- Position your desk or chair so your voice isn’t directed straight at a bare wall or window.
+- Position your desk or chair so your voice is not directed straight at a bare wall or window.

 - Reopen curtains afterward if you want more daylight.